Energy in Western Australia: History

 The first demonstration of electric lighting in Western Australia took place in 1888, when Government House, Perth was lit with electricity supplied by Western Australian Electric Light & Power Co.

 In 1894, the Perth Gas Company began to install electric lighting in Perth.
 Private companies in several other municipalities supplied power for electric lighting and trams.
 In 1912, the Perth Gas Company was acquired by the City of Perth, and electrification of the city's street lighting was completed by 1923.

+Construction of the East Perth Power Station commenced in 1913 and it supplied power from December 1916.
+It used a frequency of 40 Hz.

 In 1938, a Royal Commission was held to investigate the desirability of a centralised power grid for the southwest, supplied by a large coal-fired power station supplied by the Collie coal deposits.
 Reporting in 1940, the commission ultimately recommended against such a scheme.

 In 1943, the State Electricity Commission of Western Australia was formed, and took over the Perth Gas Company operations by 1946.
 Generation and transmission was gradually centralised and expanded over this period, including the establishment of coal-fired power stations supplied by the Collie coalfields, conversion of AC power to the national standard of 50Hz, high-voltage transmission lines, and eventually gas-fired power.
+50 Hz turbo-alternators were installed at the then new South Fremantle Power Station, with the first two going on line during 1951.
+A frequency changer was installed at East Perth Power Station to allow conversion from 40 Hz to 50 Hz and vice versa, and was used from 1951 until 1960, during which time the network was converted to use 50 Hz at all locations.

 In 1994, gas and electricity was separated with the establishment of Western Power.